benrmatthews/fantactivist/_posts/2017-02-08-fantastic-activist.md

 <li><a href="https://fantasticactivist.com/sunday-assembly">Sunday Assembly - a secular congregation that celebrates life</a></li>
 </ul>

-<p>I’m delighted that they represent such diverse, wide-range of issues, which is something that should be reflected in the site.</p>
+<p>I’m delighted that they represent a diverse, wide-range of issues, which is something that should be reflected in the site.</p>

 <h4>Want to take part in an interview about your cause?</h4>